scroobius-pip/arible_prompts/README.md

 Simdi:

 > Hey, have you seen this idea about a Universal Prompt Format for
 > AI-generated images?
-It aims to make reproducing the same image easier
+It aims to allow reproducing the same image exactly
 > by including all the necessary information in a single file.

 P1: